ropensci/GSODR/README.md

 (GSOD)](https://data.noaa.gov/dataset/global-surface-summary-of-the-day-gsod)
 data provided by the US National Centers for Environmental Information (NCEI) are a valuable source of weather data with global coverage.
 However, the data files are cumbersome and difficult to work with.
-The GSODR package aims to make it easy to find, transfer and format the data you need for use in analysis.
-The *GSODR* package provides four main functions for facilitating this:
+*GSODR* aims to make it easy to find, transfer and format the data you need for use in analysis and provides four main functions for facilitating this:

 -   `get_GSOD()` - queries and transfers files from the FTP server, reformats them and returns a `data.frame()` object in R session or